Tuesday, 17 November 2020

 3 sausages, vegetarian or meat

-2 medium purple or yellow onions
+2 medium purple or yellow onions OR shallots or equiv fodmap friendly fennel see tips below

 1 generous tsp olive oil

-1 generous tsp butter
+1 generous tsp dairy/plant butter

-bit of sugar
+pinch of sugar

-bit of balsamic vinegar (opt)
+small slosh balsamic vinegar (opt)

 Yorkshire Batter